Quality Improvement Program Summary

 Quality Assurance Reporting Requirements (QARR)

-In 2018, QARR was publically reported for our Commercial, Medicaid, and Marketplace lines of business.
+QARR consist of performance measures reported annually to the New York State Department of Health for Commercial, Medicaid and Exchange/Marketplace products.
+QARR data includes HEDIS® measures as well as NYS-specific measures related to many preventive health conditions and services.
 QARR performance results assist our members and prospective members in choosing a health plan and identify service-improvement opportunities for evaluating existing and potential quality programs.

 This five-star rating system provides Medicare beneficiaries and their families a way to compare plan performance and quality.
 Star ratings are calculated each year and published in the fall.

 Star ratings are consistent with CMS’ quality strategy of optimizing health outcomes by improving quality and transforming the health care system.
 The CMS quality strategy goals reflect the eight priorities set out in the National Quality Strategy.
 These priorities include:

 - Embed quality into the care journey